EndPointCorp/end-point-blog/2025/02/client-mining.md

 ### Keeping Clients Engaged
 After acquiring a client, build a strong relationship by understanding their business needs.
 Proactively suggest solutions that benefit them.
+Monitor trade news and publications that align with the clients business.
+You should already be tracking relevant updates based on the industry, because you aquired this client by knowing their needs..right?
+Remember, the reason clients need consultants is to help them in areas they may not be familiar with, or even recognize.
+Don't always wait for the client to request development work.
+Conversely, try to only recommend development that you know will prove fruitful.
+The reason for this is that if you start a project based on a targeted idea, that part of the project will be successful and very likely the client will request addtional features.
+Where as if you propose a far ranging project, it can be much harder to exhibit success.

 ### Regular Communication
 - Stay in touch without being repetitive.
 - Time outreach based on their business cycle.
+(Don't propose disruptive development in the middle of their busy season)
-- Ask about their challenges and offer insights.
+- Ask about their challenges, listen to their answers, and offer insights.

 ### Delivering Quality Work
 - Always deliver on time and exceed expectations.